CStone6/windows-11-taskbar-styler-customstarticon/README.md

 # how to make icon

-Step 1: on the software of your choice, you set the icon somewhere between 25 by 25 to like 30 by 30 pixels and make your design
+Step 1: on the software of your choice, you set the icon somewhere between 30 by 30 to like 40 by 40 pixels and make your design

 # windows xp